 D. Basis of Accounting - The financial statements of the North Carolina Partnership have been prepared using the economic resource measurement focus and the accrual basis of accounting.
-Under the accrual basis, revenues are recognized when earned and expenses are recorded when an obligation has been incurred, regardless of the timing of the cash flows.
+Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred, regardless of the timing of the cash flows.

-Nonexchange transactions, in which the North Carolina Partnership receives (or gives) value without directly giving (or receiving) equal value in exchange includes State appropriations, certain grants, and donations.
+Nonexchange transactions, in which the North Carolina Partnership receives (or gives) value without directly giving (or receiving) equal value in exchange includes State aid, certain grants, and donations.
 Revenues are recognized, net of estimated uncollectible amounts, as soon as all eligibility requirements imposed by the provider have been met, if probable of collection.

-E. Cash and Cash Equivalents - This classification includes petty cash, cash on deposit with private bank accounts, and deposits held by the State

-Treasurer in the short-term investment fund.
-The short-term investment fund maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty.

-- F. Investments This classification includes money market funds and nonnegotiable certificates of deposit with original maturities of more than three months.
+- E. Cash and Cash Equivalents This classification includes petty cash, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the short-term investment fund.
+The short-term investment fund maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - F. Investments This classification includes money market funds and nonnegotiable certificates of deposit with original maturities of more than three months.
 The money market funds are accounted for at fair value, as determined by share price.
 The net increase (decrease) in the fair value of investments is recognized as a component of investment income.
 The certificates of deposit are reported at cost, if purchased, or at fair market value or appraised value at the date of gift, if donated. - G. Receivables Receivables consist of unexpended grant amounts due from local partnerships and amounts due from state government.
 Receivables also include amounts due from private pledges that are verifiable, measurable, and expected to be collected and available for expenditures for which the resource provider's conditions have been satisfied.
-Receivables are shown at book value with no provision for doubtful accounts considered necessary. - H. Prepaid Expenses The North Carolina Partnership records expenses allocable to future periods as prepaid expenses. - I. Capital Assets Capital assets are stated at cost at date of acquisition or fair market value at date of donation in the case of gifts.

-The North Carolina Partnership capitalizes assets that have a value or cost in excess of \$5,000 at the date of acquisition and an expected useful life of more than one year.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 3 to 15 years for equipment.

-- J. Restricted Assets Restricted assets represent assets whose use is restricted by external parties or by law through constitutional provisions or enabling legislation. - K. Due to the State The funding provided by the State of North Carolina for the Smart Start program is funded on a cost reimbursement basis.
+Receivables are shown at book value with no provision for doubtful accounts considered necessary. - H. Prepaid Expenses The North Carolina Partnership records expenses allocable to future periods as prepaid expenses. - I. Capital Assets Capital assets are stated at cost at date of acquisition or fair market value at date of donation in the case of gifts. - The North Carolina Partnership capitalizes assets that have a value or cost in excess of \$5,000 at the date of acquisition and an expected useful life of more than one year.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 3 to 15 years for equipment. - J. Restricted Assets Certain resources are reported as restricted assets because those amounts can be spent only for the specific purposes stipulated by eternal resource providers, constitutionally, or through enabling legislation.
+Effectively, restrictions may be changed or removed only with the consent of the resource providers. - K. Due to the State The funding provided by the State of North Carolina for the Smart Start program is funded on a cost reimbursement basis.
 The money is earned to the extent of allowable costs incurred.
-Any unexpended funds as of June 30th are required to be reverted to the State of North Carolina. - L. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities consist of compensated absences that will not be paid within the next fiscal year.
+Any unexpended funds as of June 30 are required to be reverted to the State of North Carolina.

-M. Compensated Absences - The North Carolina Partnership's policy is to record the cost of vacation leave when earned.
+- L. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities consist of compensated absences that will not be paid within the next fiscal year. - M. Compensated Absences The North Carolina Partnership's policy is to record the cost of vacation leave when earned.
 The policy provides for a maximum accumulation of unused vacation leave of 30 days which can be carried forward each January 1st or for which an employee can be paid upon termination of employment.